EliseJohnsen/spring-mvc-thymeleaf/README.md

-"Spring MVC using Thymeleaf and H2 DB"
+# Spring MVC with Thymeleaf
-"# spring-mvc"